 Thailand, like Italy and many other countries, is a country of many regional cuisines with Bangkok a nexus of all provincial styles and is a wonderful place to sample the country's finest styles.
 There’s everything from world-class restaurants, to scrumptious street side stalls.
 As in other regional cities, don’t neglect your hotel, some restaurants like the Biscotti and Shintaro (Four Seasons), Basil (Sheraton Sukhumvit), The China House and Le Normandie (Oriental), New York Steakhouse (JW Marriott) and Mei Jiang (Peninsula) are excellent choices.
 In the "Lanna Kingdom" in and around Chiang Mai, harness your courage to sample some of the hottest dishes in the country the region is famous for.

-Thai cooking schools abound, including the longtime favorite, Blue Elephant Cooking School in Bangkok (menu example to the right).
+Thai cooking schools abound, including the popular and casual, Blue Elephant Cooking School in Bangkok (menu example to the right).
 Contact us for other local places to study Thai cuisine, formally and informally, including private cooking activities.
 Cooking classes typically include a market tour, learning and gathering ingredients.
 We can also arrange private cooking classes with top chefs, including Ian Kittachai of the renowned Issaya Siamese Club, by availability.
 Chiang Mai and Bangkok are the prime places to take a cooking class, but on the islands and far north should also be considered to discover the regional specialities.

 More about Thai Cuisine Online